DasHaSneg/Checkblockchaindiplomas/README.md

 6. Open `http://localhost:5000`

 ### Example data
-Use examples of diplomas from the data folder.
+Use examples of diplomas from the blockchain_certificates folder.